 Each suborder has their own set of attributes, qualities, and characteristics.
 Megabats dine on the delicious nectar, flowers, juices, and pollen of fruit, which explains the reason they’re colloquially known as fruit bats.
 Whereas Microbats have a tendency to stick with a wide range of small to medium-sized insects.
-Because we could probably agree that fruit is sweet and filling, most people can know what tastes good for a fruit bat.
+Because we could probably agree that fruit is sweet and filling, most people know what tastes good for a fruit bat.

 But what about microbats?
 Do pests all taste alike, or are there bugs that taste better?
-Well luckily, researchers at the the United Kingdom’s University of Bristol and the Biodiversity Institute of Ontario Canada really wished to understand what Microbats prefer to eat the most.
+Well luckily, researchers at the United Kingdom’s University of Bristol and the Biodiversity Institute of Ontario Canada really want to understand what Microbats prefer to eat the most.
 So they decided to perform a study to learn their favorite meals!
 Continue reading to find out what they found and how.

 Bat Guano Studies